All About the Alaskan Malamute Dog Breed

 This lovable giants may look like wolves, but the similarities end there.
 Here's what to know about how to care for the Alaskan Malamute breed.

-The Alaskan Malamute is a majestic dog with physical characteristics similar to that of their very close wolf ancestors.
+The Alaskan Malamute is a majestic dog with physical characteristics similar to their wolf ancestors.
 However, the similarities end there.
-These lovable giants will win over your heart, and maybe that of a stranger or two as well.
+These lovable giants will win over your heart, and that of any dog lover, as well.

-The Alaskan Malamute, or Mal as they are affectionately called, is one of the most ancient dog breeds.
-Thousands of years ago, the breed was brought over from Siberia to Alaska, and was raised by the Mahlemuts.
-A hardworking breed, they were helpful in hunting, for transportation, and for scaring away large prey like Polar Bears.
+The Alaskan Malamute, or Mal as some call them, is one of the most ancient dog breeds.
+Thousands of years ago, the breed was brought from Siberia to Alaska and were raised by the Mahlemuts.
+A hardworking breed, they were helpful partners in hunting, transportation, and scaring away polar bears or other large prey.

 Physical Traits

-Alaskan Malamutes have deep chests, powerful shoulders, and dense, weatherproof coats.
-All evidence of their sled-dog duties.
+Alaskan Malamute dogs have deep chests, powerful shoulders, and dense weatherproof coats.
+All traits are evidence of their sled-dog duties.

-Giant Alaskan Malamutes are exactly that—an extremely large version of the original breed.
-They are often 50 pounds heavier and about 10 inches taller.
+Giant Alaskan Malamutes are exactly that: an extremely large version of the original breed.
+They are typically 50 pounds heavier and about 10 inches taller.
 Otherwise, their temperament and other characteristics are the same.

 Personality Traits

-Although this breed may look like their wolf ancestors, don’t bring home an Alaskan Malamute thinking you’ll have a ferocious watchdog.
+Although this breed may look like their wolf ancestors, don’t bring home an Alaskan Malamute puppy thinking you’ll have a ferocious watchdog.
 These gentle giants are friendly to almost everyone they meet, even strangers.
+That friendliness is another reason to obedience train an Alaskan Malamute puppy early.

-With the proper exercise and a nutritional diet, the Alaskan Malamute is an overall healthy breed.
+With proper exercise and a nutritious diet, the Alaskan Malamute dog is an overall healthy breed.
 A few things that they could be predisposed to are hip dysplasia, cataracts, hypothyroidism, seizures, and belly bloat.

 You should also be on the lookout for degenerative polyneuropathy.
 This disease can lead to the weakening of and eventual paralysis of certain parts of the dog’s body.
 Signs could include stumbling or difficulty standing.
-While there is no cure, physical therapy can help maintain muscle mass, and your vet can help recommend lifestyle changes that can keep your pup at their most comfortable.
+While there is no cure, physical therapy can help maintain muscle mass.
+Your vet can also help recommend lifestyle changes to keep your pup at their most comfortable.

 Grooming Recommendations

 The Alaskan Malamute’s thick, doublecoat is ideal for Arctic conditions, but in everyday life, it needs regular grooming.
-You should brush your Mal’s coat every day with a pinbrush to keep away matting.
-Twice a year, use an undercoat rake to make sure you get all of the loose fur, especially during shedding season.
+You should brush your Mal’s coat daily with a pinbrush to prevent matting.
+Twice a year, use an undercoat rake to ensure you get all of the loose fur, especially during shedding season.

 Exercise Recommendations

-Alaskan Malamutes were bred as work dogs, which means this breed needs to be kept busy and stimulated.
-They’re highly athletic, have incredible endurance, and were bred to carry heavy loads.
-They need daily exercise, like the freedom to run around in your backyard, and playtime with their people or other dogs.
+Since Alaskan Malamutes were bred as work dogs, this breed should be kept busy and mentally stimulated.
+These dogs are highly athletic, with incredible endurance and an ability to carry heavy loads long distances.
+They need daily walks, outdoor exercise, and playtime with their people or other dogs.

-This breed is perfect for pup parents who love outdoor adventures.
-Mals love hiking and swimming, as well as competitive sports with other pups.
+This breed is the perfect companion for pup parents who love outdoor adventures.
+Mals love hiking, swimming, running, and even competitive sports with other pups.

 Training Recommendations

-This highly intelligent breed is willful and independent, and if not properly trained when they are young, can become extremely stubborn.
-Because of their size, they could accidentally injure small children and other dogs, so it’s important to socialize your Mal early on to ensure they understand their limits.
+An average Alaskan Malamute puppy is willful and independent.
+If not properly trained and socialized, these dogs can become extremely stubborn.
+Obedience training is key with a Malamute dog because of their large size.
+If not controlled, they could accidentally injure small children and other dogs.
+Socialize your Mal early on to ensure they understand their limits.

-Feel free to use positive reinforcement while training, as they are highly motivated by food-based rewards.
-Keep it to low calorie treats and don’t overdo it to avoid excessive weight gain.
-And remember, short and frequent training sessions will have the most successful outcomes.
+Feel free to use positive reinforcement while training as food rewards are a great motivator for these pups.
+Keep it to low-calorie treats and don’t overserve them to avoid excessive weight gain.
+Remember, short and frequent training sessions typically have the most successful outcomes.

-Sundays is gently air-dried food that’s made with all-natural, human-grade ingredients and packed with flavor.
-All meals include all of the essential vitamins to keep your Alaskan Malamute at peak health and top performance.
+Sundays is gently air-dried food that’s made with only all-natural, human-grade ingredients.
+Every recipe includes all of the essential vitamins and minerals to keep Alaskan Malamutes in top performance.
+Plus, Sundays is made with 80% or more real meat for peak protein.

 Try Healthy, Easy Sundays